-What's in an e-cigarette and e-liquid
+What's in an e-liquid?

 An e-liquid contains many different chemicals.
 Sticky chemicals called propylene glycol and glycerol(12,13) make up most of the e-liquid.